-After two aborted attempts making a round

-column out of polystyrene, I had to admit I was Then stumped. remembered something from an old White Dwarf -Dave Andrews at built a ruined rcie using plaster cake pillars (broken in These would be perfect, and after a very g search I finally found some in the local e shop that Fat Bloke often frequents.
+After two aborted attempts at making a round column out of polystyrene, I had to admit I was stumped.
+Then remembered something from an old White Dwarf - shapes and sizes.
+Dave Andrews built a ruined temple using plaster cake pillars (broken in half).
+These would be perfect, and after a very long search I finally found some in the local cake shop that Fat Bloke often frequents.